Everything You Need to Know About Vestrahorn

 If you’re starting out from Reykjavik, you will need to head south and east along the Ring Road.
 It will take about 6 hours to get to Vestrahorn in total, but we suggest making it a stop along a wider road trip, taking in all that the Ring Road has to offer.

-Visiting Mount Vestrahorn
+Practical Tips for Visiting Vestrahorn

 Once you arrive at Vestrahorn, you will have to pay a small fee at the Viking Cafe.
-This is because the mountain is located on private land which belongs to the cafe.
-The entrance fee is about $6.5oUSD which is a very reasonable price.
-This fee allows you unlimited time to explore the views and tidal lagoon, take photos, and hike on the enjoyable trails in the area.
-There are three trails to explore - red, yellow and blue - with red being the easiest, shortest trail, yellow more moderate, and blue being suitable only for serious and experienced climbers ready to tackle the unforgiving slopes of Vestrahorn itself.
+This is because the mountain is located on private land, which belongs to the cafe.
+The entrance fee is about 1000 ISK or $8, and the breathtaking views are well worth the price.
+This fee allows you unlimited time to explore the views and tidal lagoon, take photos, and hike on the rugged trails in the area.

 After a satisfying day of visiting Vestrahorn and the surrounding area, you’re welcome to continue your Ring Road journey north and end your day with a stay at our Fosshotel Eastfjords location.
 Make the most of your time in Iceland’s Eastfjords by visiting other wonderful sights like Lake Lagarfljót and Iceland’s only forest, Hallormsstadhaskogur.